The Settlers 7: Paths to a Kingdom

-The Settlers 7: Paths to a Kingdom (Die Siedler 7) is a city-building game with real-time strategy elements, developed by Blue Byte and published by Ubisoft.
-Released for Microsoft Windows and macOS in March 2010, it is the seventh game in The Settlers series.
+The Settlers 7: Paths to a Kingdom (Die Siedler 7) is a 2010 city-building game with real-time strategy elements for Windows and macOS.
+Developed by Blue Byte and published by Ubisoft, it was released worldwide in March 2010.
+It is the seventh game in The Settlers series.
 Blue Byte released three DLC packs in 2010; Uncharted Land (DLC Pack 1), Conquest - The Empire (DLC Pack 2), and Rise of the Rebellion (DLC Pack 3), released in July, September, and December, respectively.
 In March 2011, The Settlers 7: Paths to a Kingdom - Deluxe Gold Edition was released, containing the original game, the three packs, an unlock code for an upcoming fourth pack, and a copy of The Settlers III.
 The fourth pack, The Two Kings (Die zwei Könige), was released in April 2011.
 In 2018, the Deluxe Gold Edition was re-released as The Settlers 7: Paths to a Kingdom - History Edition.